Graph-based View Motion Planning for Fruit Detection: Introduction

-The main contribution of this work is a novel view pose planning approach for \textit{adaptive} data collection with a robot arm in partially observable 3D environments.
-Our approach constructs a dynamically adapting graph of candidate view poses as new observations arrive and utilizes this graph to non-myopically replan the most informative view pose sequence maximizing detected fruit clusters.
-To achieve this, we propose a new planning procedure combining estimating view pose information estimation and the robot arm's motion planning to ensure both information-rich and efficiently executable paths.
-The key benefit of our approach is its high data collection efficiency in restricted robot arm workspaces.
 In sum, (i) we show that our view pose planner increases the number of detected fruit clusters in restricted robot arm workspaces with a limited mission time budget compared to a state-of-the-art next-best view planner; (ii) we verify that our system can be readily deployed in real-world scenarios accounting for the robot arm's motion constraints where the previous method is prone to fail to plan collision-free paths; (iii) to support reproducibility, we open-source our modular and easy-to-integrate ROS implementation of the complete system: \url{https://github.com/Eruvae/view_motion_planner}.